colt-browning/sandpile/README.md

 The underlying graph is always a rectangular grid.
 Various boundary conditions are available:

-* `finite` grid with sink all around the grid;
+* `rectangle`, finite grid with sink all around the grid;
 * `toroidal` grid with sink at the top-left node;
 * `infinite` auto-extending grid with no sink and no sandpile group (group operations are impossible).

 The default neighbourhood is the von Neumann neighbourhood (4 neighbours).
-To use Moore neighbourhood (8 neighbours), add `.moore` to the boundary condition, e. g., `finite.moore`.
+To use Moore neighbourhood (8 neighbours), add `.moore` to the boundary condition, e. g., `rectangle.moore`.

 The size of an `N` by `M` grid is specified as `NxM`; simply `N` means `NxN`.